If you love a tangy and sweet lime dessert, topped with fluffy whipped cream, with a toasted coconut crust, have I got the dessert for you!

-I took this tropical treat to the next level by adding toasted coconut to the cookie crust.
+Plus if you love a cookie crust, I took this key lime coconut bars recipe to the next level by adding toasted coconut to the graham cracker crust.

-Key limes, also called Mexican or West Indian limes, are smaller in size than regular, or the Persian variety you typically see in the store.
-They're prized for their flavor which is super tart due to higher acidity.
+Key limes, also called Mexican, or West Indian limes, are smaller in size than regular, or the Persian variety you typically see in the store.
+They're prized for their flavor which is described as floral and sweet but tart and acidic.

 Is juicing all those tiny limes worth it?
 Sure!
 If Key limes are available I say try them.
 Will your pie bars turn out delicious using regular Persian limes?
 Absolutely!
 You still get a lime flavor and tangy zing.